tobiasbriones/blog/swe/design/cs/fp/java/canvasplay/ensuring-principle-compliance-_-this-line-sum-type-is-not-a-partition-2023-12-07/index.md

     }
 }
 ```

+There are many "validations" to check, but they must be part of the type system
+instead of imperative tricks with primitive-obsession.
+They're *defined* as much
+as the DSL gets more robust.

 Notice how a general `Segment` is trivially implemented because of the property
 methods `sx`, `sy`, `ex`, and `ey` (start and end points) of `Line`